Senpaixm1/Senpaixm1/README.md

 <h1>Hi There, I'm Vishal Gupta <img  src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h1>

-I'm a **Computer Science Student** Studying in [BCA](https://#).
+I'm a **Computer Application Student** Studying in [BCA](https://#).
 My day to day work revolves around Learning More and More langauges for various interesting problems and deploying them to production, at scale.
 I'm open to collaborate on interesting projects.

 ## Skill Set :muscle: